cis-projects/swen90007_course_notes/first_java_app/java_postgresql.md

 ## Closing a Connection

-It is very important that you close resources after using them, especially as the dev version of Heroku only has 10 threads (processes) it can use to create connections to the database.
-I.e., if you create more than 10 connections to the database without closing them, your application will freeze and hang indefinitely (until Heroku/PostgreSQL decides to terminate the already executed threads - this could be minutes, hours, days, who knows).
+It is very important that you close resources after using them, especially as the dev version of Render only has 10 threads (processes) it can use to create connections to the database.
+I.e., if you create more than 10 connections to the database without closing them, your application will freeze and hang indefinitely (until Render/PostgreSQL decides to terminate the already executed threads - this could be minutes, hours, days, who knows).

 To do this, after each query to the database, add a ````finally```` clause (using the same example as above):